-An unstable climate and rising seas threaten the things we care about most—the health of our lands and waters, the well-being and prosperity of our communities, and all of our investments in protecting the natural world that sustains us and enriches our quality of life.
+An unstable climate and rising seas threaten the things we care about most: the health of our lands and waters, the well-being and prosperity of our communities, and all of our investments in protecting the natural world.

 Addressing climate change presents opportunities for innovation in all facets of human life—in how we provide food and goods for a growing population, provide clean and affordable energy for communities, design healthy and livable cities, conserve and protect lands and oceans, and provide clean and stable water sources for future generations.

 New thinking and science in these areas can contribute to healthy lands and waters, prosperous communities and strong economies, while also addressing climate threats.